-Here, two desert systems meet: the Colorado desert, which lies in the Eastern part of the park, and the Mojave desert, which is higher in elevation and has some distinctive traits such as giant smooth boulders and the famous Joshua trees that give the park its name.
+Here, two desert systems meet the Colorado desert, which lies in the park’s Eastern part.
+The Mojave desert, which is higher in elevation, has distinctive traits such as giant smooth boulders and the famous Joshua trees that park its name.

-The Joshua Trees are unique to this area and were named by Mormon settlers that thought they looked like the prophet Joshua with his arms stretched towards the heavens.
+The Joshua Trees are unique to this area and were named Mormon settlers who thought they looked like the prophet Joshua with his arms stretched towards the heavens.

-Joshua Tree National Park can be visited all year round and the best activity here is hiking: there are paths for all levels of ability and the views are spectacular!
+You can visit Joshua Tree National Park all year round, and the best activity here is hiking: there are paths for all levels of ability, and the views are spectacular!

-The park has many sites of interest such as Skull Rock and the Cholla Cactus garden but what is special here is the vast desert landscape with the evocative Joshua trees, giving the park a distinctive otherworldly and unique appearance.
+The park has many sites of interest, such as Skull Rock and the Cholla Cactus garden.
+What is special here is the vast desert landscape with the evocative Joshua trees, giving the park a distinctive otherworldly and unique appearance.

 Volcano National Park in Hawaii